 If the buyer withdraws within the ten days, then they are entitled to a full refund of their deposit.

-The purchaser is required to pay a deposit of up to 10% on signing the sale and purchase agreement, although a lesser amount is quite legal.
+The purchaser is required to pay a deposit of up to 10% on signing the sale and purchase agreement.

 The deposit is paid to the notaire, not to the seller.